ClubExpressions/poc2/README.md

 ### Dev build and source watch

 1. `cd` to the root of this project (where this README exists)
-2. Run Postgresql and Kinto at one: `docker-compose up`
+2. Run Postgresql and Kinto at once: `docker-compose up`
 3. In another terminal, run `lein do clean, figwheel`  to compile the app and start up figwheel hot-reloading,
 4. Open `https://expressions.club.local/` to see the app (accept the self-signed certificate forever)